best-practice-and-impact/govcookiecutter/{{ cookiecutter.repo_name }}/docs/contributor_guide/CONTRIBUTING.md

 ## Getting started

-To start contributing, install the required Python packages, and [pre-commit hooks][pre-commit] using:
+To start contributing, open your terminal, and install the required Python packages, and [pre-commit hooks][pre-commit] using:

 ```shell
 pip install -r requirements.txt